Baarle-Hertog

-Baarle-Hertog (/nl/; Baerle-Duc, /fr/) is a Flemish municipality of Belgium, much of which consists of a number of small Belgian enclaves fully surrounded by the Netherlands.
+Baarle-Hertog (/nl/; Baerle-Duc, /fr/) is a Flemish municipality of Belgium, much of which consists of a number of small Belgian exclaves fully surrounded by the Netherlands.

 Parts of Baarle-Hertog are surrounded by the Dutch province of North Brabant, but it is part of the Belgian province of Antwerp.
 As of 2021, it had a population of 2,935.
 The total area is 7.48 km².